semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ![](static/dropdown-yes-no.png)

-**Do not add to much Skeleton "bones".** Add no more than three.
+**Don’t add to much Skeleton "bones".** Add no more than three.
 Otherwise you'll increase the page load time.

 ![](static/count-yes-no.png)